System Design Space

 Wireless networks and channel variability

-• Mobile clients need graceful degradation and offline-aware design.
+• Such clients need adaptive timeouts, graceful degradation, and sometimes offline-aware behavior.

-• This is critical for realtime and high-throughput systems.
+• This is critical for realtime systems and services with high volumes of network traffic.

 OSI model and the role of each layer